nbicocchi/learn-microservices/modules/containerization/labs/README.md

 **Instructions:**
 - Write a Dockerfile that uses `eclipse-temurin:21` as base image.
-- Add a simple Java application (built as a jar artifact) that prints "Hello, Docker!".
+- Add a simple Java application (built with Maven as a jar artifact) that prints "Hello, Docker!".
 - Run the Java application whenever the container is started.
+- Test if the created image runs properly.

 ## Lab 2: Writing a Docker Compose File for a Java Spring Boot Web Application and Database
 **Objective:** Write a Docker Compose file to define two containers: one for a Java Spring Boot web application and another for a PostgreSQL database.